Hedge Bindweed

 image of Hedge Bindweed distribution map

-Borders of bottomland and rich forests, banks of streams and rivers, margins of ponds, lakes and sloughs, disturbed parts of upland prairies, fallow fields, crop fields, pastures, fencerows, gardens, railroads, roadsides, and open, disturbed areas.
+Occurs in borders of bottomland and moist forests, banks of streams and rivers, margins of ponds, lakes and sloughs, disturbed parts of upland prairies, fallow fields, crop fields, pastures, fencerows, gardens, railroads, roadsides, and open, disturbed areas.

-This plant and its close relatives in the genus Calystegia can become noxious weeds in crop fields and other disturbed sites, but their smaller root systems make them less significant as weeds than field bindweed (Convolvulus arvensis), which is among the world's worst agricultural weeds.
+This plant and its close relatives in the genus Calystegia can become noxious weeds in crop fields and other disturbed sites, but their smaller root systems make them less significant as weeds than their nonnative relative field bindweed (Convolvulus arvensis), which is a more serious bane to farmers and gardeners.

 Title